3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ---

+**UPDATE:** Since this blog post has been released, we have validated more requirements in project.
+As a result, we have updated **Landing Zone** section with *check if LZ utilizes SHA1 algorithm when using TPM1.2 module* requirement.
+Also we have added more information about extending PCRs by Landing Zone and kernel, so it should be clarified now.
+It is described with details in **Landing Zone** section too.

 In [previous article](https://blog.3mdeb.com/2020/2020-03-31-trenchboot-nlnet-lz/)
 I introduced project's basics.
 I explained briefly what parts of system are necessary in DRTM and how to prepare them.
 Now, let's try to build them, so you